mikawada/ctr-kaggle/README.md

-# Click-Through Rate (CTR) Predictive Modeling – Kaggle Competition
+# Ad CTR Predictive Modeling – Kaggle Competition

 ## Description
 This project was completed as part of a Kaggle competition focused on predicting the Click-Through Rate (CTR) of display advertisements.
 I explored various supervised learning models and tuned hyperparameters to improve accuracy.
 My best-performing model was an XGBoost regressor, which achieved a final RMSE of 0.06360, ranking top 25% on the leaderboard after 30 submissions.